jnorman74/Rare_Earth_Metal_Mining/MachineLearningWeek1.md

 ## Comparison with Another DataSet

 The USGS has a compilation of known rare earth deposits with latitude and longitude coordinates for 577 points.
 These are plotted in purple.
-The blue positive points from the above analysis
+The blue positive points are from the above analysis

 ![otherdata](https://github.com/sholkojr/Rare_Earth_Metal_Mining/blob/janice/Graphics/Other_Data_Map.png)